 Glacier Point was inhabited by the Glacier Point Hotel from 1917 to 1969 and the McCauley’s Mountain Home from 1872 to 1969.
 The hotels were constructed out of wood and burned in a wildfire in the summer of ’69.
 While the hotels were never rebuilt, Glacier Point still receives close to a million visitors each year and remains one of the most popular points of interest in Yosemite National Park.

 Like Tunnel View, Glacier Point is a drive-up viewpoint that should not be missed.
 The road to the point is usually closed prior to Memorial Day, so check road conditions before you visit.
 When the road is open, the exceptional views are worth the drive.
 The overlook has bathrooms, a gift shop, museum, and other amenities.
 It is approximately a quarter mile from the parking area to the end of Glacier Point (for a half-mile round trip walk).
 A park entrance fee is required to access Glacier Point in Yosemite National Park.

-To get to Glacier Point: The one road to Glacier Point is called Glacier Point Road.
-From Highway 41, ten miles south of Yosemite Valley and seventeen miles from the south entrance, turn east onto Glacier Point Road.
-Drive fifteen miles to the parking area at the end of the road.
+To get to Glacier Point: Take Wawona Road (Route 41) to the bottom of Glacier Point Road, about 9 miles south of Yosemite Valley and 17 miles from the south entrance.
+Turn east up Glacier Point Road and drive 15 miles to the parking area at the end of the road.
 You will pass the trailhead for Taft Point two miles from the end of the road and pass Washburn Point on the right, 3/4 of a mile from the end of the road.